 - Dates of all hospital and clinic visits and caseworker appointments

-- Complete medical, therapy, and rehabilitation records
+- Medical, therapy, and rehabilitation records

-- Complete and detailed employment history
+- Detailed employment history

 - Most recent tax forms and statements